TheRealKiraAI/prompt-engineering/INSTRUCTOR.md

 - Demonstrate process of choosing pre-trained model and datasets to use for app.
 - Walkthrough setup of class project (it will be used for labs later!)
 - Basic chord detection logic from AI

+### Exercise #3: AI in the Real World Objectives

+Why do we build applications?
+A lot of times we will be making decisions or completing a task.
+Students will continue expanding exercise 2 to advance the AI music app by incorporating a fake Spotify API data to utilize AI to make decisions.

+- Advance class project together (this also provides a refresher on how to send requests to ADD fake API to get data from fake Spotify API)
+- Use data, logic, prompting, and of course your AI to make an informed decision